Esketiit/theater_backend/README.md

 # README

 This is the repo for Theater's Rails/Postgres backend.
-If you are looking for the React frontend, <a href="https://github.com/Esketiit/theater_frontend">click here!</a>
+If you are looking for the React frontend, [Named Link](http://www.google.fr/ "Named link title")

 Theater is a project that I whipped up in two weeks for my graduation from Flatiron Academy!
 It's a platform for people to create, share and view playlists of videos quickly and easily.
 Theater is still a work in progress, so expect some changes and bugs to pop up as time goes on (help or tips of any kind is very much appeciated).